Aftab Ahmed (Bangladeshi cricketer): International career

-He and also made 51 in the first ODI against England in the 2005 NatWest Series.
-In Bangladesh's victory over Australia in 2005, Ahmed scored 23 from 17 balls.
-Again in 2005 when Bangladesh was nearly 60 runs away to register their first victory over Sri Lanka Aftab came to the crease and made a match winning 50-run partnership with Alok Kapali.
+He also scored 51 runs in the first ODI against England in the 2005 NatWest Series.
+In Bangladesh's victory over Australia in 2005, Ahmed scored 23 runs from 17 balls.
+Again in 2005 when Bangladesh was nearly 60 runs away to register their first victory over Sri Lanka, Aftab came to the crease and made a match winning 50-run partnership with Alok Kapali.

-On 16 September 2008 the Bangladesh Cricket Board (BCB) announced a ten-year ban for Aftab along with other 13 other Bangladeshi cricketer for joining the unauthorised Indian Cricket League.
+On 16 September 2008 the Bangladesh Cricket Board (BCB) announced a ten-year ban for Aftab along with 13 other Bangladeshi cricketer for joining the unauthorised Indian Cricket League.
 However Aftab then quit the ICL and re-joined the Bangladesh national cricket team with his first assignment being against England in 2010.
 He is now retired from international and domestic cricket.

-In Bangladesh's first match in the 2007 ICC World Twenty20 championship, Aftab smashed an unbeaten 62 off 49 balls as he and Mohammad Ashraful made a 109 run stand to beat the West Indies with 2 overs to spare.
-In their second match vs the South Africans he top scored with 36 off 14 balls before he was bowled by Morné Morkel.
+In Bangladesh's first match in the 2007 ICC World Twenty20 championship, Aftab smashed an unbeaten 62 runs off 49 balls as he and Mohammad Ashraful made a 109 run stand to beat the West Indies with 2 overs to spare.
+In their second match vs the South Africans he scored top with 36 runs off 14 balls before he was bowled out by Morné Morkel.

 In 2010, he was left out of the Bangladesh squad for 2010 Asia Cup after he scored only 52 runs at an average of 17.33 in three matches against England.
-He got just one opportunity in the World Twenty20 but was dismissed for 1 against Australia.
-After this he has never selected in Bangladesh squad.
+He got just one opportunity in the World Twenty20 but was dismissed for 1 run against Australia.
+After this he was never selected in Bangladesh squad.

-In August 2014, he announces his retirement from all forms of cricket after 2014/15 domestic season to focus on coaching.
+In August 2014, he announced his retirement from all forms of cricket after 2014/15 domestic season to focus on coaching.
 This came after his poor form in Dhaka Premier League and first-class season where he averaged 23.81 for Gazi Tank and 18.20 in three first-class games.
 For the 2014 Dhaka Premier League, he played for Brothers Union.

 Criticisms

-Aftab Ahmed is criticised for not taking time at the crease and often regarded unnatured in Tests.
-But he determined to plunge forward with his own style.
-He insisted, "If I do not have the ability to play Test cricket, I would not.
-But I also want to say I will achieve that quality.
-But not changing my own style."
+Aftab Ahmed is criticised for not taking time at the crease and often regarded as immature in Tests.
+But he was determined to plunge forward with his own style.
+He insisted, "If I do not have the ability to play Test cricket, I would not but I also want to say I will achieve that quality.
+But not by changing my own style."